Margaritas

 On the Border - Lake Buena Vista FL

-I crawled into this place after a day in The Magic Kingdom nearly caused me to meet my maker.
-It was late.
-I was tired.
-And Grumpy had no grump on me.
-It was late-night Happy Hour, so I tried the $3 margarita special on the rocks.
-I wasn't expecting much from a $3 margarita but was pleasantly surprised when served a basic house made with a sour mix that didn't have more sugar than a Fanta.
-I decided to upgrade and try The Perfect Patron.
-This shaken-by-the-order margarita was delicious and satisfying.
-The bartender was also friendly and attentive.
+I stumbled into this place after a full day at The Magic Kingdom—a day that nearly sent me to meet my maker.
+It was late, I was exhausted, and even Grumpy didn’t have anything on me.
+Luckily, it was late-night Happy Hour, so I went for the $3 margarita special on the rocks.
+I wasn’t expecting much from a $3 margarita, but I was pleasantly surprised: a basic house drink with a sour mix that wasn’t as sugary as a Fanta.
+Feeling revived, I upgraded to The Perfect Patrón.
+Shaken to order, it was delicious and completely satisfying.
+The bartender was friendly and attentive, the perfect end to a long Disney day.
 Recommended: The Perfect Patron

 Revolucion – Chicago IL (closed)

-Revolucion was a Mexican steak restaurant from the same family operating El Mariachi.
-This neighborhood favorite featured great steaks during dinner and excellent hamburgers during lunch.
-My favorite chili relenno in Chicago was found at Revolucion.
-It was baked instead of fried, so you could savor every ingredient.
+Revolución was a Mexican steakhouse run by the same family behind El Mariachi.
+A neighborhood favorite, it offered great steaks at dinner and excellent hamburgers at lunch.
+My favorite chile relleno in all of Chicago came from Revolución—it was baked rather than fried, allowing every ingredient to shine.
 Recommended: Revolucion House

 Santa Fe – New Orleans LA

-I live by the goats and horses at the University of the South.
-But across campus, “in town,” is the student and alumni favorite Shenanigans.
-They offer typical but delicious bar food in a pleasant and welcoming atmosphere.
-There are beers on tap, but they had a sign in chalk saying they served margaritas.
-So I asked the woman at the counter, did they really have margaritas.
-She said yes but had to make sure they had the mix.
-They made it from scratch.
-That was a good sign.
-She returned and said that she could make me a margarita.
-So I ordered it.
-I asked her what was in it.
-She said it was a secret recipe.
-If she told me she would have to kill me.
-Was it worth it?
-The margarita was simply the best I have had in Tennessee, hands down.
-I had to order a second one just to verify.
+I live near the goats and horses at the University of the South, but across campus—“in town”—you’ll find Shenanigans, a beloved spot for students and alumni alike.
+They serve classic, delicious bar food in a warm, welcoming atmosphere.
+There are beers on tap, of course, but one day I noticed a chalkboard sign claiming they served margaritas.
+Curious, I asked the woman at the counter if that was really true.
+She said yes, though she needed to check whether they still had the mix.
+A moment later, she returned—not with a mix, but with the news that they make their margaritas from scratch.
+That was an excellent sign.
+I ordered one immediately.
+When I asked what was in it, she told me it was a secret recipe—and if she revealed it, she’d have to kill me.
+So was it worth the risk?
+Absolutely.
+It was, hands down, the best margarita I’ve had in Tennessee.
+I even ordered a second one… strictly for confirmation.
 Recommended: House, rocks with salt

 Su Casa – Chicago IL